MuliJob/mulimunyoki.github.io/README.md

 # Muli Munyoki | Portfolio

-This portfolio website is 3D animated developed on react for UI and three.js for rendering 3D models
+This portfolio website is 3D animated developed on react, three.js and framer motion

 ## Installation